Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 • the incision site should be treated daily with special antibacterial solutions;

-• together with painkillers, antibiotics and drugs for general strengthening of the body can be prescribed;
+• together with painkillers, antibiotics and drugs for general strengthening of the body may be prescribed;

-• preventing the formation of blood clots - for this, it is recommended to start physical activity in the very first postoperative days.
+• preventing the formation of blood clots - for this, it is recommended to begin physical activity in the first postoperative days.

 To prevent blood clots in the lower extremities, the patient should wear specialized compression garments for the first time after surgery.

 During the rehabilitation period, an integrated approach to restoring health is required.
-In addition to the mandatory drug treatment, the patient is advised to follow a special diet.
+In addition to mandatory drug treatment, the patient is recommended to adhere to a special diet.

 Diet after hysterectomy

 In the first hours after the operation, eating is prohibited.
-It is only allowed to drink mineral water without gas in a small amount.
+You are only allowed to drink still mineral water in small quantities.

-Starting in the afternoon, meals should consist of easily digestible, liquid foods, such as broths, kefir and low-fat yogurt.
-It is not recommended to refuse food, because it is necessary to establish bowel function as quickly as possible.
+Starting from the second half of the day, meals should consist of easily digestible liquid foods, for example: broths, kefir and low-fat yogurt.
+It is not recommended to refuse food, since you need to improve your intestinal function as quickly as possible.

-On the following days of recovery after surgery to remove the uterus, the menu is allowed to include: lean meats and steamed fish, rice, some vegetables.
+In the following days of recovery after surgery to remove the uterus, the menu is allowed to include: lean meats and fish, steamed, rice, and some vegetables.

-In the future, it is allowed to gradually return to your usual diet, but it should be remembered that it is better to refuse fried, salty, fatty and smoked foods and replace them with healthy, fortified foods high in iron.
+In the future, you are allowed to gradually return to your usual diet, but you should remember that it is better to refuse fried, salty, fatty and smoked foods and replace them with healthy, fortified foods high in iron.

-Despite the fact that the recovery period for each woman is different, and the severity and severity of complications is strictly individual, there are a number of signs that you should immediately consult a specialist.
+Despite the fact that the recovery period for each woman is different, and the severity and severity of complications is strictly individual, there are a number of signs that should be detected immediately by a specialist.
 These include:

 • severe swelling, pain, redness or suppuration in the suture area;